kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-42-expose-workloads-multiple-namespaces.md

 ### Access Your Workloads

-To call the endpoints, send `GET` requests to the services:
+To call the endpoints, send `GET` requests to exposed the services:

   ```bash
   curl -ik -X GET https://{SUBDOMAIN}.{DOMAIN_NAME}/headers